archie-judd/bbc-to-spotify/README.md

 # BBC to Spotify

-A CLI tool for adding songs from BBC radio playlists to Spotify, written in python and packaged with Nix.
+A CLI tool for adding songs from BBC radio playlists to Spotify, written in Python and packaged with Nix.

 ## Contents